• Home /

 • Twin Home: Mostly used in the Midwest

-• Chicago Coach House: Specific to Chicago, these are often historical buildings converted into two units
+• Chicago Coach House: Specific to Chicago, often historical buildings converted into two units

 3-Unit Homes